Ferri0/rsschool-cv/cv.md

 ### About me
 I have been working as a front-end developer for about two years.
 Now I am actively studying backend and cloud technologies.
 I graduated from the RSSchool courses in 2019-2020.
-This year I came to RSSchool curse to keep my wife company, she is also studying to be a developer.
+This year I came to RSSchool course to keep my wife company, she is also studying to be a developer.

 ### Skills